Robloxhackerman/Hay-Noche/Development Phase/README.md

 ![](https://blog.crisp.se/wp-content/uploads/2016/01/Making-sense-of-MVP-.jpg)

 ---
 ## File Description

+- `Development Phase:`
 > #### Backend
-> - *HayNoche-Backend_v1:* This was our first version with functionalities for "BarRes" & "Promociones" and both being entities and tables are created based on their attributes.
+> - **HayNoche-Backend_v1:** This was our first version with functionalities for "BarRes" & "Promociones" and both being entities and tables are created based on their attributes.
 >
 >
-> - *HayNoche-Backend_v1.1:* Same functionalities as the one before but we handled some attributes with the use of `enum`.
+> - **HayNoche-Backend_v1.1:** Same functionalities as the one before but we handled some attributes with the use of `enum`.
 >
 >
-> - *HayNoche-Backend_v1.2:* Same functionalities, but here we added yet more attributes, relations and handled better the connections between the backend to the local database or AWS RDS plus the access from our frontend to our app.
+> - **HayNoche-Backend_v1.2:** Same functionalities, but here we added yet more attributes, relations and handled better the connections between the backend to the local database or AWS RDS plus the access from our frontend to our app.
+>
+>
+> - **HayNoche-Backend_v2.0 [Sweet Berry]:** This is the latest version of our backend application, here added the "Teatro" entity and it's functionalities

 > #### Frontend
 > - **Hay-Noche_Fullstack_v1 :** This was the first version of our frontend application, a skeleton of what we wanted the app to look and function.